jrbr/cscs/project_proposal/Model_Proposal_Joe_Brenner.md

 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

 A properly implemented neural network will "learn" how to recognize patterns and classify data.
-This is done by training the network with specific training data, and after the training is done it should be able to classify similar data, even if it has not seen that exact before.
+This is done by training the network with specific training data using alternating cycles of forward propagation, in which the network is given data and attempts to classify it, and back propagation, in which the weights of neuron connections are updated based on the error between the expected value and the actual output of the network from the forward propagation.
+After the training is done the network should be able to classify similar data, even if it has not seen that exact before.
 The accuracy and efficiency of this learning is the process that I am interested in studying.

-I am looking to examine how the structure of the network and the nature of the training data will affect this learning process.
+Specifically, I am looking to examine how the structure of the network and certain parameters such as learning rate or the number of training passes will affect this learning.
+Example of these effects could be undertraining, in which the network does not learn how to classify the training data let alone the testing data, or overtraining, which prevents the network from classifying any data that deviates at all from the training data.

 &nbsp;